How Much Does Security Camera Installation Cost in 2025?

 Motion Detection

-The cost of installing a security camera with motion detection will fall between $40 and $150 extra.
-Keep in mind that motion detection cameras are not always recording.
-These cameras will only record when the sensor picks up motion and often send you an alert to your smartphone through an app.
+Installing a security camera with integrated motion detection costs between $40 and $150.
+Keep in mind that motion detection cameras don’t record constantly.
+These cameras only record when the sensor picks up motion, typically sending an alert to your devices.

-For best results, you can pair up a motion detection camera with an alarm monitoring system.
-The cost of adding an alarm monitoring system is about $25 to $200 per month.
-The alarm company will receive the same motion alerts, saving you the time of contacting them if something suspicious is happening.
+For comprehensive monitoring, pair a motion detection camera with an alarm monitoring system.
+The alarm company receives the same motion alerts, saving you the time of contacting them or local authorities during an incident.

 Facial Recognition

-The cost of facial recognition cameras falls between $150 to $250 per camera.
-Facial recognition is often used to alert you when certain people arrive at your home, such as children getting home from school.
+Facial recognition features cost $150 to $250 per camera.
+Facial recognition can alert you when certain people arrive at your home, such as family returning from school or work.

 Microphone